Aharon Appelfeld: Choice of language

 Appelfeld was one of Israel's foremost living Hebrew-language authors, despite the fact that he did not learn the language until he was a teenager.
 His mother tongue was German, but he was also proficient in Yiddish, Ukrainian, Romanian, Russian, English, and Italian.
 With his subject matter revolving around the Holocaust and the sufferings of the Jews in Europe, he could not bring himself to write in German.
 He chose Hebrew as his literary vehicle for its succinctness and biblical imagery.

 Appelfeld purchased his first Hebrew book at the age of 25: King of Flesh and Blood by Moshe Shamir.
 In an interview with the newspaper Haaretz, he said he agonized over it, because it was written in Mishnaic Hebrew and he had to look up every word in the dictionary.

 In an interview in the Boston Review, Appelfeld explained his choice of Hebrew: "I’m lucky that I’m writing in Hebrew.
 Hebrew is a very precise language, you have to be very precise—no over-saying.
 This is because of our Bible tradition.
 In the Bible tradition you have very small sentences, very concise and autonomic.
 Every sentence, in itself, has to have its own meaning."

 The Holocaust as a literary theme

-Many Holocaust survivors have written an autobiographical account of their survival, but Appelfeld does not offer a realistic depiction of the events.
-He writes short stories that can be interpreted in a metaphoric way.
-Instead of his personal experience, he sometimes evokes the Holocaust without even relating to it directly.
+Many Holocaust survivors have written an autobiographical account of their survival, but Appelfeld did not offer a realistic depiction of the events.
+He wrote short stories that can be interpreted in a metaphoric way.
+Instead of his personal experience, he sometimes evoked the Holocaust without even relating to it directly.
 His style is clear and precise, but also very modernistic.

 Appelfeld resided in Israel but wrote little about life there.
 Most of his work focuses on Jewish life in Europe before, during and after World War II.
 As an orphan from a young age, the search for a mother figure is central to his work.
 During the Holocaust he was separated from his father, and only met him again 20 years later.